-Tasting Notes & Food Pairings: By nose; Toasted hazelnut and ripe red apple.
-By mouth; Golden apple, a rich creamy mouth-feel followed by a moderately long finish with a touch of Meyer lemon.
-A perfect aperitif by itself and a great cocktail, simply add a few pomegranate seeds to the flute.
-Pair with rich foods such a foi gras, as well as sweet and sour sauces and anything prepared with exotic spices, including curries and chilies.
+Tasting Notes & Food Pairings: By nose: Caramel, vanilla and warm milk.
+By mouth: mandarin orange, custard and a rich creamy mouth feel.
+A perfect aperitif by itself and for a great cocktail, simply add a few pomegranate seeds to the flute.
+Pair with rich foods such a foie gras, as well as sweet and sour sauces and anything prepared with exotic spices, including curries and chilies.
+Also great with a BLT.